Web under local loads – Nonlinear FEA

 Nonlinear geometry is neither positive or negative… it simply is!

 Imagine you have our laundry string between two columns.
 If you look from the perspective of the string linear geometry is “bad” or at least “conservative”.
 This is because the forces you will estimate in linear design will greatly overestimate the reality.
 This means that you can design the string safely, even if very conservative.

 On another hand for columns linear approach is actually quite optimistic.
 It takes into account the vertical load that will be transferred from the string, but it completely omits the horizontal force.
-This means that there will be no bending in columns, and that will lead to not conservative design in linear static.
+This means that there will be no bending in columns, and that will lead to a not conservative design in linear static.

 As you can see nonlinear geometry “helps” the string and “hinders” the columns.
 Unfortunately, you can’t pick if you want to use it or not… it is always there!

 Here a word of comment is needed.
-Assuming that following the linear static you would design the string to withstand the moment calculated as for the beam (in linear case).
+Assuming that following the linear static you would design the string to withstand the moment calculated as for the beam (in the linear case).
 Then we would no longer have a “string” but a “beam”.
-Such case would lead to far smaller deflections and in turn the horizontal force on columns would be much smaller.
+Such a case would lead to far smaller deflections and in turn the horizontal force on columns would be much smaller.
 Perhaps even negligible or not even there.

 This is why the use of static design is possible: